schlezes/stock-api/README.md

 Clockwise rotation is price increase.
 Blue pie indicates price increased for the day, usually from a red dot.

 Counter-clockwise is price decrease.
-Red pie indicates a price decrease for the day, usually from a red dot.
+Red pie indicates a price decrease for the day, usually from a green dot.

 Green dots are price up for the day.